Ángel Marquina y Corrales

 Ángel Marquina y Corrales (8 October 1859 - 1 January 1928) was a Spanish prelate of the Roman Catholic church and Bishop of Gaudix.

 Biography

 Marquina, the son of a farmer, studied at the seminary of San Jerónimo de Burgos and was ordained a priest on 4 June 1887.
 He was later rector of the seminary from 1888 until 1898.
 He was appointed bishop of Canarias (the part of the Canary Islands including Gran Canaria, Lanzarote and Fuertaventura) on 18 July 1913 by Pope Pius X. On 6 September 1922, Pope Pius XI appointed him to be Bishop of Gaudix.

 Death

-He died on 1 January 1928 while serving as Bishop in Guadix, Spain.
+He died on 1 January 1928 while serving as Bishop in Gaudix, Spain.